T. Harish Rao: Political statistics

 T. Harish Rao contested as Member of Legislative Assembly from Siddipet.

+Telangana Legislative Assembly Elections

 As Irrigation Minister

 Harish Rao was sworn in as Minister of Irrigation on 2 June 2014.
 He started Mission Kakatiya program for restoring all the tanks and lakes in Telangana State, India.
 The program was inaugurated on 12 March 2015 by chief minister Kalvakuntla Chandrashekar Rao.
 As part of this program, government restored 45,000+ tanks and lakes.

 Kaleshwaram Project

 Under Irrigation ministry, TRS government redesigned the project Pranahitha-chevella project on the grounds that the original plan had too many environmental obstacles and had very low water storage provision — only about 16.5 tmc ft.
 After conducting a highly advanced Light Detection and Ranging (LiDAR) survey for a couple of months, the government separated the original component serving the Adilabad area as the Pranahitha project and renamed the rest as Kaleshwaram by redesigning the head works, storage capacity and the canal system based on the data of availability of water at different locations along the course of the Godavari and its tributaries.
 The Kaleshwaram project has provision for the storage of about 148 tmc ft with plans of utilising 180 tmc ft by lifting at least 2 tmc ft water every day for 90 flood days.
 The project is designed to irrigate 7,38,851 hectares (over 18.47 lakh acres) uplands in the erstwhile districts of Karimnagar, Nizamabad, Warangal, Medak, Nalgonda and Ranga Reddy.